 Installation procedures and costs are roughly the same for both natural stone veneer and cultured stone.
 The installation costs are much more dependent on the style of stone (large blocky pieces as opposed to low height ledgestones).
 If you have ever seen a mason work with natural stone, they regularly cut and chip the stones to make them fit into a desired pattern.
 Cutting and chipping cannot be done with cultured stone as it is only painted on the outside and doing so will expose the inner concrete.

-Again we are back to the diamond vs. cubic zirconia debate, from a distance it’s hard to tell but upon closer inspection there is no comparison.
 Natural stone has an undeniable beauty with each stone being unique in both appearance and texture.
 Cultured stone is made from a variety of molds, if you look closely you can usually find the same piece twice!
 Cultured stone is marketed as “believable”, believable yes but an imitation!
 Lastly, the inability to cut cultured stone means you must use the pieces as is and this is why you see gaps in the finished product.

 Assuming proper installation, natural stone veneer will bring a lifetime of beauty with nothing to worry about.
 The natural stone veneer will also make for a seamless transition should you wish to landscape your home with natural stone.
 Natural stone veneer will retain its colors whereas the colors of cultured stone are just painted on so fading after a few years is a common problem.
 Our natural thin stone veneers have a lifetime warranty.